iaphub/flutter-iaphub/README.md

 ℹ️ You can also remove all the listeners by using the method `removeAllListeners()`

 ## Login
-Call the `login` method to authenticate a user.<br/>
+Call the `login` method to authenticate a user.

 ⚠ When a user isn't logged he's considered *anonymous*, we'll generate automatically a anonymous user id (prefixed with 'a:')

 ⚠ You should provide an id that is non-guessable and isn't public.
 (Email not allowed)

-⚠ The user will be reset, `setOnUserUpdateListener` will only be called until after the user has been loaded first (using getProductsForSale/getActiveProducts).<br/>
+⚠ The user will be reset, `setOnUserUpdateListener` will only be called until after the user has been loaded first (using getProductsForSale/getActiveProducts).

 ```js
 await Iaphub.login("1e5494930c48ed07aa275fd2");
 ```

 ## Get user ID
-Call the `getUserId` method to get the user id of the logged user.<br/>
+Call the `getUserId` method to get the user id of the logged user.\
 If no user is logged the anonymous user id will be returned (prefixed with 'a:').

 ```js